niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-1981-01-29)=
 ### January 29, 1981
-The [Nintendo Game & Watch Gold](consoles-nintendo-game-and-watch-gold) series, the second series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch), is released.
+The [Nintendo Game & Watch Gold](consoles-nintendo-game-and-watch-gold) series, the 2nd series of the [Nintendo Game & Watch](consoles-nintendo-game-and-watch),
+is released.

 ```{figure} ../images/consoles/nintendo-game-and-watch-gold.jpg